 Muddled Narrative and Kitchen-Sink Theatrics

 Much of the problem with The Nun can be attributed to its surprisingly muddled narrative.
-Gary Dauberman’s story is admittedly sparse, walking a fine a line between being ‘lean’ and ‘undercooked’.
+Gary Dauberman’s story is admittedly sparse, walking a fine a line between ‘lean’ and ‘undercooked’.
 This is officially the third cinematic outing for Valak.
-Yet despite the fact that this is the demonic nun’s movie, the cloistered terror isn’t given much to do.
-Instead, Dauberman fills the middle of the movie with an unnecessary subplot around Father Burke that never amounts to more than a time-filler.
-Jonas Bloquet’s ‘Frenchie’ is perhaps a little too much comic relief for the movie.
-As The Nun nears its climax, Dauberman introduces convoluted ideas about ancient Christian relics that overburden the story.
+Yet despite it being the demonic nun’s movie, Dauberman doesn’t give the cloistered terror much to do.
+Instead, Dauberman fills the middle of the movie with an unnecessary subplot around Father Burke that just feels like filler.
+Jonas Bloquet’s ‘Frenchie’ is perhaps a little too much comic relief.
+As The Nun nears its climax, Dauberman further weighs down the movie withconvoluted ideas about ancient Christian relics that overburden the story.

 Director Corin Hardy masks some of these narrative issues with a kitchen-sink approach to scares and jumps.

 Director Corin Hardy masks some of these narrative issues with a kitchen-sink approach to scares.
 Hardy abandons early atmospherics, replacing them with a barrage of sights and sounds intended to get your blood pumping and fingers gripping seat armrests.
-The Nun’s climax almost feels over-stuffed, as though attempting to compensate for a ‘dead end’ in the movie’s story.
-Aside from the ‘loudness’ and gimmicky feel of some of the scares, it does sometimes feel like what you’re seeing is inconsistent with the mythology that has been established with the character of Valak.
-That is, some of the scares feel manufactured rather than organically flowing from the characters and story.
+The Nun’s climax almost feels over-stuffed, as though compensating for a ‘dead end’ in the story.
+Aside from its ‘loudness’ and gimmicky feel to the scares, it does feel like what you’re seeing is inconsistent with what’s an established mythology that with the character of Valak.
+That is, some of the scares feel manufactured rather than organically flowing from character and story.